eZmaxinc/eZmax-SDK-go/docs/EzsignfoldertypeResponseCompound.md

 HasBEzsignfoldertypeDelegate returns a boolean if a field has been set.

-### GetBEzsignfoldertypeReassign
+### GetBEzsignfoldertypeDiscussion

-`func (o *EzsignfoldertypeResponseCompound) GetBEzsignfoldertypeReassign() bool`
+`func (o *EzsignfoldertypeResponseCompound) GetBEzsignfoldertypeDiscussion() bool`

-GetBEzsignfoldertypeReassign returns the BEzsignfoldertypeReassign field if non-nil, zero value otherwise.
+GetBEzsignfoldertypeDiscussion returns the BEzsignfoldertypeDiscussion field if non-nil, zero value otherwise.

-### GetBEzsignfoldertypeReassignOk
+### GetBEzsignfoldertypeDiscussionOk

-`func (o *EzsignfoldertypeResponseCompound) GetBEzsignfoldertypeReassignOk() (*bool, bool)`
+`func (o *EzsignfoldertypeResponseCompound) GetBEzsignfoldertypeDiscussionOk() (*bool, bool)`

-GetBEzsignfoldertypeReassignOk returns a tuple with the BEzsignfoldertypeReassign field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBEzsignfoldertypeDiscussionOk returns a tuple with the BEzsignfoldertypeDiscussion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBEzsignfoldertypeReassign
+### SetBEzsignfoldertypeDiscussion

-`func (o *EzsignfoldertypeResponseCompound) SetBEzsignfoldertypeReassign(v bool)`
+`func (o *EzsignfoldertypeResponseCompound) SetBEzsignfoldertypeDiscussion(v bool)`

-SetBEzsignfoldertypeReassign sets BEzsignfoldertypeReassign field to given value.
+SetBEzsignfoldertypeDiscussion sets BEzsignfoldertypeDiscussion field to given value.

-### HasBEzsignfoldertypeReassign
+### HasBEzsignfoldertypeDiscussion

-`func (o *EzsignfoldertypeResponseCompound) HasBEzsignfoldertypeReassign() bool`
+`func (o *EzsignfoldertypeResponseCompound) HasBEzsignfoldertypeDiscussion() bool`

-HasBEzsignfoldertypeReassign returns a boolean if a field has been set.
+HasBEzsignfoldertypeDiscussion returns a boolean if a field has been set.

 ### GetBEzsignfoldertypeReassignezsignsigner